Skip To Main Content

 Can I fulfill the requirement by taking the same class, club or intramural sport?

-Yes, students can take the same class, a mix of classes or complete the requirement competing with a club sport team.
+Yes, students can take the same class, a mix of classes, or complete the requirement competing with a club sport team.

-How is the Wellbeing (formally known as PE) year divided?
+How is the Wellbeing (PE) year divided?

+The year is divided into 4 quarters, 2 quarters per semester.
 The fall semester: Fall and Winter I qtrs.
 The spring semester: Winter II and Spring qtrs.

 Is there a deadline to complete the credits?